 5. Mini Tripod for Your GoPro

-There’s absolutely no shortage of mini tripods for GoPro cameras on the market — including slightly cheaper ones like this GoPro tripod with extendable selfie stick for vlogging.
+There’s no shortage of mini tripods for GoPro cameras on the market — including slightly cheaper ones like this GoPro tripod with an extendable selfie stick for vlogging.

 See Related: Family Travel Hacks